thomasbaar/simplesma/README.md

 ## Version Information

-In order to build SSMA and to use it, it is expected you have Eclipse together with Xtext 2.8 installed on your machine.
+In order to build SSMA and to use it, it is expected you have Eclipse together with Xtext 2.10 installed on your machine.

 ## Credits

 - **YAKINDU** SSMA has been greatly inspired by [Yakindu](http://www.statecharts.org).
-Compared to Yakindu, SSMA does not support a graphical syntax (yet) and has the simpler expression language (e.g. all expressions are of type Integer or Boolean).
+Compared to Yakindu, SSMA does not support a graphical syntax (yet) and has the simpler expression language (e.g. all expressions are of type `Integer` or `Boolean`).
 On the other hand, Yakindu does not allow to annotate invariants on a state and  provides pure syntactic checks only.

 - **PRINCESS** SSMA uses internally this theorem prover [Princess](http://www.philipp.ruemmer.org/princess.shtml)